edisonpapers/edison-and-the-bug/README.md

 .ve-media https://edisondigital.rutgers.edu/iiif/NV18015 right width=60% seq=2 height=300px fit=cover

 Edison's telephone receiver proved especially susceptible to bugs.

-In one case humorously calling it a "Boog Troup."
+As with his quadruplex Edison designed bugs traps or as he described it in one case, a "Boog Troup."
+He became sufficiently exasperated that he even drew

 # Edison's Definition of a Bug